Baledin/cdm-catcher/README.md

 - Provide samples input files
 - Flesh out README with command-line argument details
+- Add comments to codebase for ease of maintenance

-## Known Issues
+## Tips and Known Issues

-- A known issue with Catcher (not cdm-catcher), when editing a record that includes a controlled vocabulary field and has either an apostrophe (&) or single-quote ('), the edit will claim success but will not actually edit the record.
-Until the bug is fixed on Catcher, you must turn off Controlled Vocabulary for the field in question until edits are completed.
+- When editing a record that includes a controlled vocabulary field (whether the field in question is being edited or not) and has either an apostrophe (&) or single-quote (') in the controlled vocabulary terms for that field, the edit will claim success but will not actually edit the record.
+Until the bug is fixed in Catcher, you must turn off Controlled Vocabulary for the field(s) in question until edits are completed.
+- Ensure valid XML when submitting to Catcher--invalid XML will throw parsing errors.
+Numerous online validators (such as https://www.xmlvalidation.com/) exist to test your file before submitting.
+- When exporting from CONTENTdm, select the Combine option for repeating and controlled vocabulary fields.